The Adventures of Superboy: The Liberation of Antareus

 "That would be great!
 My mom wouldn't mind.
 Maybe she'd even let me stay here for a little while too."

 "Sure!
 But Capitol City can be a drag for a kid, but we have our own attractions around Florida.
 We'll plan it."

 Evie closed her eyes and nodded quickly.
 A piece of paper with her contact information appeared in Lana's hand.
 "I've always wanted a pen-pal."
 She said shyly.

 "I can do that too, Evie.
 It's been…interesting.
 Get home safely."

 "Sure!
-See you around Lana, and when Superboy returns, tell him I hope he can still visit me and my friend Lindsey."
+See you around Lana, and when Superboy returns, remind him he promised to fly with me and my friend."

 "I'll make sure he does."

-Evie grinned and closed her eyes and then in the same swirling pink energy, she was gone.
-The office suddenly sprang to life and continued on its daily bustle.
+Evie grinned and closed her eyes and in a swirl of pink energy, she was gone.
+The office sprang to life and continued its daily bustle.
 Lana went back to her desk to start on Clark's reports.
 An hour later she heard Jackson call out for 'Kent!' and when Lana raised her head she saw him run by her up the stairwell.
 She hadn't even seen him come in.
 She closed the folders and crept up to listen.